charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 | Average percentage ± standard deviation     | 35% ± 2% | 58% ± 3%  | 7% ± 3% |

 Table: Made-up example to illustrate the *total per categories* approach

-*bpb: No reference.
-I litterally made this up,  it sucks?* [^80back]

  [^80back]: Details of calculations can be found [here](https://docs.google.com/spreadsheets/d/1wsm0-X5-pJ_I7J7nduWE_dmiOVWgSUyyo-51t58C8Vo/edit#gid=436596527)

 ####Pixel stack methods{.unnumbered}
 Finer methods imply to make calculations for each cell, in all the considered maps (as in, superposing all maps, and making calculation for the column of corresponding cells).
-For raster data, this technique of *column of cells* is referred to as **pixel stack** (*bpb: reference for this term ?
-Not found in Pontius articles nor R/raster package reference...?
-TODO*).
+For raster data, this technique of *column of cells* is referred to as **pixel stack** (*bpb: reference?*).
 To summarize agreement between runs in a single number, the measures suggested in \ref{sec:comp_map_many} can be aggregated.
 For example, the average SDI would give an indication of the consistency of the runs.
 However, these overall average do not give any indications on spatial patterns.

 ####Comparison of landscape metrics{.unnumbered}
- *(bpb: unclear? useless?)*

 Some spatial metrics allow to spatial patterns.
-They allow tabular comparisons of some runs (the indices are calculated for each run) They include Area-weighted mean shape index, centrality indices, contagion index... [@ABMleelig]. (*bpb: need more details ? (if so todo ABMleelig> 4.16*).
-Some are more specific landscape metrics, such as the average core area, which is the proportion of production land per land cover category [Parker2004], and the average patch perimeter-area ratio (PA-1) [@Ritters1995].
+They allow tabular comparisons of some runs (the indices are calculated for each run) They include Area-weighted mean shape index, centrality indices, contagion index... [@ABMleelig]. (*if more details needed, todo ABMleelig> 4.16*).
+Some are more specific landscape metrics, such as the average core area, which is the proportion of production land per land cover category [@Parker2004], and the average patch perimeter-area ratio (PA-1) [@Ritters1995].
 Landscape statistics measuring sprawl and frangmentation include landscape shape index (LSI), aggregation index (AI) contiguity index (CI) and centrality index (CTI).
 Together, they allow for comparison of landscape, spatial patterns of change and overall spread [@Sun14].

 ###Aspatial metrics to summarize results and agreements of continuous maps {#sec:metricsmultrunscont}